Date of Current Revision: October 2014

 Primary Responsible Officer: Associate Vice President for Business Services

-The purpose of this policy is to support campus sustainability at James Madison University and to provide guidelines, information and resources in procuring products that will minimize negative impacts on society and the environment to the greatest extent practical.
+This policy supports campus sustainability at James Madison University and provides guidelines, information and resources in procuring products that will minimize negative impacts on society and the environment to the greatest extent practical.

 Encompasses human and ecological health, social justice, secure livelihoods and a better world for all generations.
 (Association for the Advancement of Sustainability in Higher Education, 2009 http://www.aashe.org/about/about.php)

-Products manufactured with waste material that has been recovered or diverted from solid waste.
-Recycle material may be derived from post-consumer waste (material that has served its intended end-use and been discarded by a final consumer), industrial scrap, manufacturing waste or other waste that would otherwise have been.
+Products manufactured with waste material recovered or diverted from solid waste.
+Recycle material may be derived from post-consumer waste (material that has served its intended end-use and been discarded by a final consumer), industrial scrap, manufacturing waste or other waste that would otherwise have been discarded.

 Repairing what is broken or giving it to someone who can repair it or use it in its current state.

 Using less of products and utilizing other means of doing business when available to reduce the amount and toxicity of trash discarded.